dicarlolab/mkturk/public/mkturk/readme.md

 SameDifferent: SameDifferent > 0 indicates a Same-Different task so that last screen is a new choice screen with same (circle) and different (square) buttons.
 Test image extinguishes after scenedurationMS milliseconds, followed by TestOFF pause, followed by choice screen.
 If KeepTestON=1, then test image is on for scenedurationMS milliseconds and then remains on for choice screen

 SampleGridIndex: Index on grid where sample image appears.
-SampleGridIndex=4 centers the image on a 3x3 grid, where ngridpoints=3
+SampleGridIndex=4 centers the image on a 3x3 grid, where ngridpoints=3.
+If SampleGridIndex<0, then sample scene appears at a randomly selected grid location unless FixationGridIndex is also <0, in which case, the sample grid index will be set to be the same as the randomly generated fixation grid index (i.e., sample scene's location is yoked to where the fixation was for that trial).

 SamplingStrategy: Determines how sample images are drawn: uniform_with_replacement, uniform_without_replacement, sequential